 The typical way homemade chicken nuggets are made is by cutting up bite size pieces of chicken breast, dredging them in a flour mixture, egg mixture and then a breadcrumb mixture.
 After that nuggets can either be baked, deep fried, pan fried, or even air fried!
 Making chicken nuggets using this method is a super easy way to make them and they turn out delicious.
 But keep reading for our more kid-friendly method!

+- Shape your chicken nuggets.
 To make these chicken nuggets more fun, because the chicken is soft and moldable after blending, you can shape them!
 Dino nuggets are sold in a lot of stores, so if you have a dinosaur mold to use, that could be fun.
 But really you can try any shape.
-If you want to make shapes, pack little balls of the meat mixture into cookie cutters, and then roll them in bread crumbs.
+If you want to make shapes, press the chicken mixture into cookie cutters, and then press them into bread crumbs.
 It doesn’t take that long and kids love when their food is presented in a fun unique way.
 They can also help with this step – just make sure they wash their hands good after!

 Yes!
 This is a great recipe to make in a large batch and freeze some for a quick meal later.
 To freeze these chicken nuggets: